 The evaluation confirms whether you or your organisation has the necessary capability and can supply products or services to the required standards Any supplier working on site must comply with our site regulations and support our goal of an injury and incident free workplace.

 Because procurement is imperative to our business operations, we are developing the skills and knowledge of our people who work in this part of the company.
-Everybody who works in procurement is either fully qualified or working towards gaining Chartered Institute of Purchasing and Supply status.
-By 2017, we aim to have 70% of our employees fully qualified.
+Everybody who works in procurement is either fully qualified or encouraged to work towards gaining Chartered Institute of Purchasing and Supply status.

 To keep all our suppliers informed of topics that may impact them from our strategy to changes in process eg changes to Supplier Competency Evaluations, a quarterly Supplier Bulletin has been